-I quickly realized that if I didn’t intervene, his behavior would quickly continue to worsen.
+I quickly realized that if I didn’t intervene, his behavior would continue to worsen.
 And there would be nothing I could do on my own to stop it.
-We are now currently in the process of working with treatment professionals so that he can learn to manage and control his behaviors.
+We are not currently in the process of working with treatment professionals so that he can learn to manage and control his behaviors.
 But that doesn’t mean this will be a short road.

 It is hard to determine when a child is past the age of “appropriate outbursts” because let’s face it, all children develop at a different pace.
 And everyone responds to emotions (large and small) differently.
 The same goes for our children.